kyverno/chainsaw/website/docs/commands/chainsaw_test.md

       --error-timeout duration              The error timeout to use as default for configuration. (default 30s) --exclude-test-regex string           Regular expression to exclude tests.
-      --exec-timeout duration               The exec timeout to use as default for configuration. (default 5s) --full-name                           Use full test case folder path instead of folder name.
+      --exec-timeout duration               The exec timeout to use as default for configuration. (default 5s) --fail-fast                           Stop the test upon encountering the first failure.
+      --full-name                           Use full test case folder path instead of folder name.
   -h, --help                                help for test
       --include-test-regex string           Regular expression to include tests.